DataStorytellingLab/Mapping-Art-of-Displacement/README.md

 ### Changing colors, strokes, basemaps, tooltips, and filters in Kepler.

 Kepler gives you many options for map customization - sometimes too many and they can be nested in the layers.
-So let's focus on a just a couple things.
+So let's focus on just a couple things.
 The first is color.
 As you can see in the screenshot above I was able to adjust the color of the arc based upon the **source** and **target** options.
 Go ahead and play around with choosing different colors for either this layer or another layer.
 You may also specify color-coding based upon a field in the data, e.g. assign specific colors to different artists.

 In the arc layer, underneath the color option, you will see something called **stroke**.
 This adjusts the thickness of the arc line.
-Play with the sizing using the slider underneath - it will get ridiculous quickly.
+Play with the sizing using the slider underneath.

 Now go to one of the point layers and do the same thing.
 You will notice that you can change the color of the points using the **fill color** option, or assign colors based on a field in the dataset.
 To change the size of the point, adjust the slider under where it says **radius**.